IrfaanKhalid/cs1101-bonus-lectures/03-moving-forward-in-cs/README.md

   + CS 3250 (Algorithms)
 + Many higher-level CS courses and technical electives!

-## Getting Involved Outside of the Classroom
+## Getting Involved in the CS Community
 + VandyHacks
-  + Attend our events
+  + Attend VandyHacks events
     + Annual hackathon
     + Hack nights
   + Apply to be an organizer in January